gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

-Of note is the `animate` example, which shows the process of generating the image, representing uncollapsed pixels with the frequency-hint-weighted average of colours of possible pixels:
+Of note is the `animate` example, which shows the process of generating the image, representing uncollapsed pixels with the frequency-hint-weighted average of colours of possible pixels.
+Visualising the possibilities for each cell, and the order in which cells are collapsed can help get a better understanding of WFC.

 ```bash
 $ cargo run --manifest-path wfc-image/Cargo.toml --example=animate -- \